Emoji-dot/nexusflow/README.md

 ---

-## 🎯 About TechLink
+## 🎯 About nexusflow

-TechLink is an open-source learning platform designed to bridge the gap between aspiring developers and the technical skills they need to succeed.
+nexusflow is an open-source learning platform designed to bridge the gap between aspiring developers and the technical skills they need to succeed.
 Whether you're a beginner taking your first steps in programming or an experienced developer looking to master new technologies, TechLink provides the tools, resources, and community support to help you achieve your goals.

-### Why TechLink?
+### Why nexusflow?

 **For Learners:**
 - Access high-quality courses and tutorials across multiple programming languages and frameworks